lsst/pipelines_lsst_io/install/prereqs.rst

    sudo yum install patch diffutils

-If you wish to follow the instructions for :doc:`../lsstsw` (recommended for some developers, but not necessary for most users), you will also need to install git:
+If you wish to follow the instructions for :doc:`lsstsw` (recommended for some developers, but not necessary for most users), you will also need to install git:

 .. code-block:: bash